Menifee Union School District

-Menifee Union School District is a school district located in the city of Menifee, California, serving grades K-8.
+Menifee Union School District is a school district located in the city of Menifee, California, serving grades pre-8.
 The district plans on adding at least two more schools in addition to the ones listed below.

+The district includes most of Menifee and parts of Lake Elsinore, Murrieta, Wildomar, and the census-designated place of French Valley.
+Students move on to the Perris Union High School District for grades 9-12.